 On a secondary level, some members pursue research on their own, independent of formal institutions or guidance.
 For their efforts, the founding fathers instituted a set of Occasional Papers be periodically issued to contain the results of their work.
 We just recently released our 11th edition which is a revised edition of O.P.
 Volume 4.
 These are edited, but not peer reviewed publications.

 The Society has spawned a sub-group called the Texas/Pennsylvanian Fossil Study Group.
 It is trying to answer some of the questions about this very diverse fauna and is assembling a comprehensive pictorial guide to help with identifying fossils from this sub-period, parts of which are currently available on the web site.
 They meet at U.T.
-Arlington hosted by the head of the geology department there, Dr. Merlynd Nestell with most of their work done by Dr. Ben Neuman, head of the Biology Department at Texas A&M Texarkana.
+Arlington hosted by the head of the geology department there, Dr. Merlynd Nestell with most of their work done by Dr. Ben Neuman, head of a virus study group at Texas A&M.

-The Paleo Society has been an ongoing supporter of the Perot Museum of Nature and Science, Southern Methodist University’s Institute of Earth and Man, the Heard Museum, the Arlington Archosaur Site, Mineral Wells Fossil Park, town of Ladonia and other institutions.
+The Paleo Society has been an ongoing supporter of the Perot Museum of Nature and Science, Southern Methodist University’s Institute of Earth and Man, the Heard Museum, the Arlington Archosaur Site, Mineral Wells Fossil Park, the North Sulphur River Fossil Park near the town of Ladonia and other institutions.
 Projects have included assistance with excavations, National Fossil Days, Discovery Days, The International Mosasaur Meeting, funding for lab equipment, GSA Southwest and other projects.
 We are usually in attendance at local gem and mineral shows, as well as STEM fairs and most recently at several National Fossil Day celebrations organized at multiple locations around this area.

 Perceiving the depth of paleo knowledge within the ranks of our Society, member and then UNT professor Dr. George Maxey had a vision to harness these talents.
 He proposed the assembly of a book on ‘everything paleo’ for amateur paleontologists.
 It contains some history of paleo, how to collect, excavate, prep, photograph and display fossils, how to plan a field outing, significance of micro fossils, dealing with institutions, great finds of DPS members, local stratigraphy, ethics of collecting and suggestions on how to teach paleontology.
 The 356-page book became available in November of 2016.